operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 All update graphs are defined in [file-based catalogs][file-based-catalog-spec] via `olm.channel` blobs.
 Each `olm.channel` defines the set of bundles present in the channel and the update graph edges between each entry in the channel.
+Note that: In FBC, the upgrade edge metadata in bundles/CSVs is ignored, the source of truth for upgrade edges is the catalog itself.

 ### Replaces